jm-cc/pm2/nmad/doc/mainpage.md

 Installation
 ------------

-For up to date installation details see \subpage README.md
+For up to date installation details and various configuration parameters see \subpage README